arq5x/bedtools-python/README.rst

 4. Examples
 ---------------

-Below is brief example to whet your appetite.
+Below is a brief example to whet your appetite.
 For more details on how to use the API, check out the examples/ directory.
 ::

   >>> from bedtools import IntervalFile